beaker-project/beaker-dev-docs/tech-roadmap.rst

 The ideas in this section are firmly on the to-do list, but it is not yet clear when they will be ready for inclusion.

 Improvements to the job status page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The current job status page is difficult to read and use in many respects.

-A redesign of the page is being planned for early 2015 to address this wide
+The :ref:`proposal-job-page-improvements` design proposal for Beaker 21 aims
-array of significant issues.
+to address this wide array of significant issues.

 xUnit (and subunit?) output support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While a Jenkins plugin to trigger Beaker jobs is available, the reporting is currently limited as Beaker doesn't provide job results in a format that Jenkins understands.
+While a Jenkins plugin to trigger Beaker jobs is available, the reporting is currently limited as Beaker doesn't provide job results in a format that Jenkins understands (although it is possible to use XSLT to translate them).

 It would be helpful if Beaker supported exporting the results of jobs in xUnit format.
 The nose `xunit plugin